ppy/osu-wiki/news/2026/2026-09-19-project-loved-nine-years-september-2026.md

 The top difficulty was featured in many tournaments, starting from [osu!catch International Cup VIII](https://osu.ppy.sh/community/forums/topics/1643552?n=1) as a HardRock pick and many more through the years.
 The map is consistently transitioning between 1/4 mechanical patterns requiring speed and precision and 1/8 stacks that are mostly friendly, but a few of them are tricky.

-If you are familiar with multiplayer lobbies in Catch the Beat, you probably also know [Rocma's difficulty](https://osu.ppy.sh/beatmapsets/1753057#fruits/3594551), which is popular among high-end players because of its creative slider emphasis, 1/8 stacks and 1/16 doubles.
+If you are familiar with multiplayer lobbies in osu!catch, you probably also know [Rocma's difficulty](https://osu.ppy.sh/beatmapsets/1753057#fruits/3594551), which is popular among high-end players because of its creative slider emphasis, 1/8 stacks and 1/16 doubles.
 Some people consider this difficulty harder than the top difficulty, mostly because of the tight spacing during the intense sections, which can be extremely punishing.

 [Nosuri\[/url and \[url=https://osu.ppy.sh/beatmapsets/1753057#fruits/3595056\]Kukkai's](https://osu.ppy.sh/beatmapsets/1753057#fruits/3625504) difficulties are aimed at players who are struggling with the previously described difficulties.
 While Nosuri's difficulty might be a good introduction to mechanical patterns without requiring as much speed, Kukkai's difficulty has a lot of flow instead, which is very unique for the whole set and very friendly to play for the majority of the community.